-- 3. After you have created the emission functions you have to define a point source with the emission specified as Emi.Activ: - Click on Source.
-The Point subwindow will appear.
-Click on Add and select a position on the map.
-Then, type in the Name (name_VC_OIL)of the source and complete the Additional info... - Stack height: 85 m, outer diameter: 2 m, inner diameter: 1 m. - Stack mounted on a building of dimensions 5040 m and height 32 m. - Exhaust gas temperature: 120 °C, velocity: 15 m/s - Click on Emi.
-Activ. and then input the following values for the variables used in the emission functions, (Figure 1.3.7.1 Emission Activity).
+- 2. After you have created the emission functions you have to define a point source with the emission specified as Emi.Activ: - Click on SOURCES and POINT.
+The Points subwindow will appear.
+Click on ADD and select a position on the map.
+Then, type in the Name (name VC OIL)of the source and complete the Additional info... - Stack height: 85 m, outer diameter: 2 m, inner diameter: 1 m.

+• Stack mounted on a building of dimensions 50\40 m and height 32 m.

+Exhaust gas temperature: 120 °C, velocity: 15 m/s

+Under SUBTABLES, Click on Emission function and then input the following values for the variables used in the emission functions, (Figure 1.3.7.1 Emission Activity).